 It is important to remember that not all changes to your employment contract are contractual.
 For example an employer can often change the criteria for giving out discretionary bonus without changing your contractual terms.

 If you are unhappy with any proposed change however, speak to your employer.
-If you explain your concerns, it may be that you can reach a compromise.
+Explaining your concerns, may mean that you can reach a compromise.

-If you need any assistance with deciding if a change is contractual or non-contractual, or want help with objecting to a change, seek free and independent help from your trade union or local Citizens Advice Bureau
+Need any assistance with deciding if a change is contractual or non-contractual?
+Want help with objecting to a change?
+You can seek free and independent help from ACAS, your trade union, or local Citizens Advice Bureau.